 Any system designed for cooling and operation of the facility (electricity, water, or other means) will be adequate and will not negatively impact the surrounding area; and

 The use will not cause electrical interference or fluctuations in the line voltage on and off the operating premises.

+No diesel generators, natural gas facilities, nuclear power plants, or small modular reactors may be utilized to provide power to any data center facility located within the Township.

 Electric Utilities.